SimHawNet: A Modified Hawkes Process for Temporal Network Simulation: : Hawkes for temporal network

-We use the independence property of the edges conditional on the time varying features to define the the negative log-likelihood of the model: \begin{definition} The negative log-likelihood of our network point process model is given by
+We use the independence property of the edges conditional on the time-varying features to define the negative log-likelihood of the model: \begin{definition} The negative log-likelihood of our network point process model is given by

 \end{definition}